tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Tasks.md

 ti build -p ios -T device -C "iOS Device" -V "Loretta Martin (GE7BAC5)" -P "11111111-2222-3333-4444-555555555555"
 ```

 If you omit the `-V` and `-P` options, the CLI will prompt you with options.
-You can also retrieve the information from Xcode's Devices window (or Organizer window for Xcode 5.x and older) or with the `ti ti info -p ios` command.
+You can also retrieve the information from Xcode's Devices window (or Organizer window for Xcode 5.x and older) or with the `ti info -p ios` command.

 #### Windows Mobile Emulator